 Two Unlikely People to Change the World by Karen Berg

 Karen Berg passed away this year.
 She's such an inspiration to me, and I feel privileged to have met her several times in my life.
 Her memoir recounts her journey with husband Rav Berg as they went from teaching Kabbalah to a few people in their home to millions around the world.
 This book inspired me to write about my own spiritual journey so far.

 Change: Realizing Your Greatest Potential by Ilchi Lee

 Such a fascinating book that touches on many topics: spirituality, Tao philosophy, science, manifesting, and creating a sustainable future.
 I took my time reading this because I wanted to properly understand and absorb his teachings.
 His greatest message in this book is how to truly connect with ourselves to do what is right instead of what we are conditioned to want.
 His plan to reform this earth is also extremely enlightening.
 I hope we can succeed in making that happen.

-The Game of Life and How to Play It by Florence Scovel Shinn
+The Complete Works of Florence Scovel Shinn

 ThetaHealing: Digging for Beliefs by Vianna Stibal

 A new book by Vianna Stibal, the creator of the ThetaHealing technique.
 You might know that I am a certified ThetaHealer, and most of the teachings in this book are geared toward healers and those already familiar with Thetahealing.
 A lot of the teachings from the book I'd already learned from class, although Vianna included additional information and personal experiences to highlight certain lessons.
 One concept worth noting is that the subconscious can't always tell a negative belief from a positive one.
 If you command, for example, all negative beliefs to be released and healed, it would likely not be effective because the subconscious might actually consider some negative beliefs to be positive, so we have to be very specific with what we're commanding.
 A great reference book for healers.